 We can offer information, advocacy, support around police interactions, referrals to free and confidential legal advice, and support accessing it.

 If you are experiencing symptoms of covid-19 you should self-isolate and get tested.
 If you are concerned you may have covid-19, you can call the National Coronavirus 24hr Helpline for information and advice on 1800 020 080.
 If you require translating services, call 131 450.

-If you are able to take time off from in-person work, you should!
-However, we recognise some sex workers are not in a position to do this.
 If you do in-person sex work at this time, you should consider your screening, work practices, what services you provide, and enhanced hygiene and cleaning measures.

 Sex workers responded rapidly to COVID-19 from the early stages of the pandemic, with many of us adapting our work practices well before restrictions were introduced.
 Many sex workers moved to non contact forms of sex work or other income sources, while others practiced enhanced screening measures, increased use of personal protective equipment (PPE) and enhanced cleaning and hygiene protocols.